sliemeobn/elementary-dom/README.md

 - ~~somehow migrate over to "var body" instead of "var content" (what was I thinking....)~~
 - ~~automatic FLIP animations for certain layout changes (child-layout after changes, maybe size of containers)~~
 - ~~fix those Foundation imports, review thread-local + mutex usage~~
-- more built-in animatable CSS modifiers (colors, borders, borders?, blur)
+- more built-in animatable CSS modifiers (colors, borders, blur)
 - basic phaseAnimator implementations
 - implement auto-flip animation for custom CSS values (on value triggers)
 - maybe add "animateContainerLayout" modifier with value trigger (eg: to animate changes without child-changes)
 - support for combined and reversible transitions
-- mutli-select bindings (options, radio-buttons, tagged check boxes, ...)
+- multi-select bindings (options, radio-buttons, tagged check boxes, ...)
-- more unit testing (FLIP handing, animations, reactivity, ...)
+- more unit testing (FLIP handling, animations, reactivity, ...)
 - implement @ViewEquatableIgnored
 - split out JavaScriptKit stuff in separate module to contain spread, maybe one day we can switch to faster interop somehow
 - add basic docs, a good intro readme, and push a 0.1 out the door! (probably best to wait for Swift 6.2 to drop)